MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirement-business-central.md

 * "***" viewing item availability is not supported

 > [!Note]
 > AD, IFD and Claims authentication types are supported for the 2015 and 2016 on-premises versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
 OAuth and Office 365 authentication are supported for the 2015, 2015 Update 1, and 2016 Update 1 online versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
-For more details on authentication types, see [Connection strings in XRM tooling to connect to Dynamics 365](https://msdn.microsoft.com/en-us/library/mt608573.aspx).
+For more details on authentication types, see [Use connection strings in XRM tooling to connect to Dynamics 365 for Customer Engagement apps (on-premises)](/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect).

 <!--temporarily remove SharePoint App
 ##  <a name="SharePointApp"></a>[!INCLUDE[prodshort](../developer/includes/prodshort.md)] as an App for SharePoint Requirements